willianjusten/awesome-audio-visualization/Readme.md

 - [Center Your Love](http://cabbi.bo/CenterYourLove/) - Audio visualization experiment by Isaac Cohen.
 - [Touchpianist](http://touchpianist.com/) - play a piano and look all animations along the screen.
 - [Soundcloud Visualizer](http://soundscape.ivxvixviii.io/) - A Generative audio artwork tool.
+- [PartyMode](https://preziotte.com/partymode/) - An experimental music visualizer using d3.js and the web audio api.

 ## Experiments on Codepen